| How the concept of the cyborghas changed human self-perception

 it is not necessarily "normal," it is still somewhat constrained

+by society.
 Up to this point, I have been mainly dealing with complete cyborgs.
 Although

 the line between a complete cyborg and an incomplete cyborg is fairly